weixiao-huang/silver-spoon/docs/README.md

 ### Download and install docker

+#### Official Website

-Follow the Guide of [docker official website](www.docker.com) to get docker for your own operating system.
-If you are in China, this method is not good because of GFW.
-So enter [Daocloud Docker Download Channel](http://get.daocloud.io), you can find a better way to download docker.
+Follow the Guide of [docker official website](http://www.docker.com) to get docker for your own operating system.

-**Tips: **
+#### For China Region

+However, if you are in China, downloading from official website is NOT A GOOD WAY because of GFW.
+A much more recommended method is to use [Daocloud Docker Download Channel](http://get.daocloud.io).

+*Attention: *

-- be sure to use China docker mirror to accelerate docker while you are in docker, more details can see [here](https://www.daocloud.io/mirror).
-For using docker accelerator, you need to sign up an account.
+- Be sure to use China docker mirror to accelerate docker while you are in China region, more details can see [Daocloud Docker Accecelerator](https://www.daocloud.io/mirror).
+For using docker accelerator, you need to sign up an account in daocloud's website.
 However, it's worth it since the accelerator is free forever after your signing up.
 - Your version of  Docker for Mac must higher then 17.06

 ### Volume configuration for docker in Windows and MacOS